PoojithRachakada/sudoku-django/README.md

 # **Project**
 Sudoku
 ## **Installation Steps**
-*1)First downlaod python and set path in Environmental variable.</br>2)Install Django latest version.</br>3)Download this repository directly into local system*
+*1)First downlaod python and set path in Environmental variable.</br>2)Install Django latest version.</br>3)Download this repository directly into local system.*
 ## **How To Run**
 *1)Open Command Prompt or Anaconda prompt</br>2)Locate folder and make sure you must inside the sudoku folder.</br>3)Run the following command* **python manage.py runserver** *in the Command Prompt or Anaconda prompt.</br>4)Open browser(Recomended crome,edge,firefox) and type* **localhost:8000** or **127.0.0.1:8000** *then home page will visible.*</br>
 ## **Contributors**